PacktWorkshops/The-Unsupervised-Learning-Workshop/README.md

 2. Install Anaconda on [Windows/Mac/Linux](https://www.anaconda.com/distribution/#download-section)

 ## About The Unsupervised Learning Workshop
-With the help of engaging practical activities, [Unsupervised Learning Workshop](https://www.amazon.com/Unsupervised-Learning-Workshop-unsupervised-unorganized/dp/1800200706/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1611062803&sr=1-1&utm_source=github&utm_medium=repository&utm_campaign=9781801070515&utm_term=Unsupervised%20Learning&utm_content=The%20Unsupervised%20Learning%20Workshop) teaches you how to apply unsupervised machine learning algorithms on enormous, cluttered datasets.
+With the help of engaging practical activities, [The Unsupervised Learning Workshop](https://www.amazon.com/Unsupervised-Learning-Workshop-unsupervised-unorganized/dp/1800200706/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1611062803&sr=1-1&utm_source=github&utm_medium=repository&utm_campaign=9781801070515&utm_term=Unsupervised%20Learning&utm_content=The%20Unsupervised%20Learning%20Workshop) teaches you how to apply unsupervised machine learning algorithms on enormous, cluttered datasets.
 You’ll learn the best techniques and approaches and work on real-time datasets with this hands-on guide for beginners.

 ## What you will learn
 * Distinguish between hierarchical clustering and the k-means algorithm